dirkroorda/laf-fabric/docs/texts/API-reference.rst

 If a value is passed to ``s()``, only those nodes are visited that have that value for the feature in question.

+``F.feature_list`` is a dictionary containing all features that are loadable.
+These are the features found in the compiled current source or in the compiled current annox.

+The dictionary has exactly the same organization as the dictionary that you have to pass to ``processor.init()`` when you specifiy the features to load.
+So you can copy and paste the features to load from the output of ``F.feature_list`` to the ``processor.init()`` call.

 .. _connectivity:

 C, Ci (Connectivity)